xpring-eng/xrpl-validator-domains/CONTRIBUTING.md

 ### verifyManifestSignature()

-`verifyManifestSignature` is straightforward.
-It takes a Manifest object and verifies its signature.
+`verifyManifestSignature` takes a Manifest object and verifies its signature.

-The function will save the `master_signature`.
-If the `master_signature` is not present, the `signature` is use instead.
-Then, the signatures are `delete`ed from the Manifest, and the manifest is hex-encoded using `ripple-binary-codec`. `ripple-keypairs` is used to verify the signature, and `verifyManifestSignature()` returns `true` if the signature is valid, and `false` if it is not.
+The function uses the `master_signature` field.
+If the `master_signature` is not present `signature` is used instead.
+Then, the signatures are `delete`ed from the Manifest, and the manifest is hex-encoded using `ripple-binary-codec`.
+The signature is verified using `ripple-keypairs`, and `verifyManifestSignature()` returns `true` if the signature is valid, and `false` if it is not.

 ### verifyValidatorDomain()

-`verifyValidatorDomain()` is used to verify that a validator and the domain it uses have the same operator.
+`verifyValidatorDomain()` verifies that a validator and the domain it uses have the same operator.
 Verification is done in four steps:

 1. Normalize the manifest.
 Uses `normalizeManifest()` as described above.